 Russia — Take a train ride out to towns full of intricately designed cathedrals and don’t miss out on one of our favorite vacation spots: the oh so famous St Petersburg!

-Czech Republic — Arrive early, before other tourists, to walk along famous Charles Bridge.
-Then walk up the hill to Prague castle before trying all of Prague’s tasty treats.
+Czech Republic — Arrive early (before other tourists) to walk along the famous Charles Bridge.
+Then stroll up the hill to Prague castle before trying all of Prague’s tasty treats.

 Hungary — Spend the weekend in Budapest!
 It’s all about relaxing in famous thermal spas then walking around castle hill.
 Before your trip ends, meander through the gray walls of the Fisherman’s Bastion.

 Austria — Visit museums and photograph detailed architecture in tranquil Vienna.
 Try local cuisine like wiener schnitzel and warm apple strudel.

 Slovakia — Trek up to castle ruins, have lunch on the streets of Old Town Bratislava, and fall in love with country most tourists miss.